The Memory Thief: Plot

 Lukas is a young man who works as a tollbooth operator.
-He does not have much of a social life and spends much of his free time visiting his catatonic mother in the hospital.
+He does not have much of a social life, has few memories of his childhood, and spends much of his free time visiting his catatonic mother in the hospital.
 One day, one of the tollbooth customers tosses him a copy of Hitler's Mein Kampf, and Lukas reads it, prompting a Holocaust survivor to berate Lukas as he drives through Lukas's booth.
 The next day the old man gives him a videotape containing his testimony from the concentration camps.
-Watching the tape, Lukas becomes captivated, not less so when he spots the old man's obituary in the newspaper, and decides to attend the funeral.
-He is confronted by Mira, a young medical student, for attending a funeral without knowing the deceased.
-They argue.
-Lukas shows her the witness tape.
+Watching the tape, Lukas becomes captivated, particularly after he spots the old man's obituary in the newspaper, and decides to attend the funeral.
+Mira, a young medical student, confronts him for attending a funeral without knowing the deceased and asks him to leave but relents after Lukas shows her the witness tape.
+While visiting his mother in the hospital, he runs into Mira again, and the two begin dating.

-While visiting his mother in the hospital, he again meets the medical student Mira, whose father is also a camp survivor.
-Lukas asks Mira to go out with him.
-She agrees, but is upset by his obsession with holocaust memories, especially since he is not Jewish.
-She wonders if he is a voyeur.
-He insists the memories are important.
-She asks him about his own childhood, and Lukas replies that he cannot remember one good memory from his own childhood.